-Susan Abel (hereafter referred to as Maxman) was born in Columbus, Ohio, on December 30, 1938, one of three daughters of a middle-class couple.
+Susan Abel (hereafter referred to as Maxman) was born in Columbus, Ohio, on December 30, 1938, one of three daughters.
 She was educated at the Columbus School for Girls in a community where it was assumed that women would stay at home, except for social events and charity work.
 Her father, Richard J. Abel, a businessman, was supportive and encouraging (though at times skeptical) of his daughter’s professional ambition.
 Her parents expected her to be a housewife like her mother, Gussie Seiden Abel, who enrolled in college without earning a degree.
 Gussie Abel wrote books in Braille, but she neither had a career nor sought one.11Based on a phone interview with the author, April 4, 2013.
 All personal details about Maxman’s early life and education are from this interview.

 While growing up, Maxman did not know any women professionals, but nevertheless recalls wanting to become an architect from an early age.
 She was a good student in almost every subject.
 Her mother encouraged her drawing practice, though she was also careful to discourage Maxman from pursuing art as a career.
 In 1956, Maxman enrolled at Smith College and realized, in the all-women educational setting, that women were capable of succeeding in all disciplines.
 This notion would be challenged when she began to pursue architecture.22Maxman was a student at Smith College the year Betty Friedan surveyed her former Smith classmates, whose discontent as wives and mothers would greatly contribute to the material in Friedan’s The Feminine Mystique (1963).